Sun 12 Nov – Albany Theatre, Coventry 7.30pm Admission free

 Check out album reviews and some recent videos

 Here are some reviews of the Firedaze album Let’s Have Another One

-Let’s Have Another One is the third album from Leamington based fold rock trio Firedaze, and on this one they’ve upped the tempo, and the volume.
+Let’s Have Another One is the third album from Leamington based folk rock trio Firedaze, and on this one they’ve upped the tempo, and the volume.

 The album opens with Let’s Have Another One, a rousing number with a singalong chorus that I can well imagine being played over the tannoy after every goal with the crowd joining in.